 You’ve been asked to design a new commercial building and you need to calculate its heating and cooling needs.

-By calculating the correct HVAC tons per square foot.
+How to calculate the correct HVAC tons per square foot

 In commercial and residential buildings alike, there is no single rule of thumb to follow.